AIRPLANE DEGREE PROGRAMS

 Earn Your College Degree & Pilot Certificates

-You can earn a two or four-year college degree in tandem with your airplane flight training at Hillsboro Aero Academy.
-We’ve partnered with Portland Community College (PCC) and Embry-Riddle Aeronautical University (ERAU) — Portland Campus to set you up for the career you’ve always dreamt of having.
+You can earn a two or four-year college degree at one of our partner colleges in tandem with your airplane flight training at Hillsboro Aero Academy.
+We’ve partnered with Portland Community College (PCC) and Embry-Riddle Aeronautical University (ERAU) — Portland Campus, Charter College, and Liberty University to set you up for the career you’ve always dreamt of having.

-This two-year degree starts with enrolling in PCC’s Aviation Science program.
+This two-year degree starts with enrolling in Portland Community College’s Aviation Science program for those at one of our Oregon campuses.
 You’ll cover general studies and aviation-specific courses, like applied aerodynamics and flight operations.

-Completing this degree while you earn your pilot certificates and ratings at Hillsboro Aero Academy drives the classroom learning home with hands-on experience.
+Completing this degree while you earn your pilot certificates and ratings at one of Hillsboro Aero Academy’s campuses drives the classroom learning home with hands-on experience.

 What You’ll Get